DeskproApps/quickbooks/README.md

 QuickBooks simplifies financial management for businesses.
 With Deskpro's QuickBooks integration, agents can seamlessly access customer data, ensuring efficient workflows and enhanced user interactions.

 ## **Setting up the app in Deskpro**
-You can follow our [setup guide](./SETUP.md) for a step-by-step guide to setting up the Asana app in Deskpro.
+You can follow our [setup guide](./SETUP.md) for a step-by-step guide to setting up the QuickBooks app in Deskpro.

 ## Development